oracle-livelabs/oci-migration/ebs-cm-landingzones/register/register.md

 ### Prerequisites

-* This step is to be performed by the tenancy administrator.
+* The procedure described in this lab is to be performed by the tenancy administrator.

 ## Task 1: Sign in to the Oracle Cloud Infrastructure Console